-The price difference between the Kindle Fire HDX 16GB and the Fire HD 16GB right now is around 20 bucks.
+The difference in regular price between the Kindle Fire HDX 16GB and the Fire HD 16GB is around 20 bucks.
 If you have the budget, you can get the HDX version for those better features as discussed above.
 However, if you have a lower budget, the Fire HD will still give you most of the features you need at a cheaper price.